vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 I am going to tell you what you need to know to use Vim to add a description for your commit message.
 After you execute `git commit`, Git will open a Vim window.

 You can add your commit message by entering an insert mode.
-To do that, tap on the [[I]] key (lowercase *i*).
+To do that, tap the [[I]] key (lowercase *i*).
 Then, you can start typing your Git message and its description.
 After that, you need to do the following:

 1. Enter command line mode: Tap [[ESC]] key that is provided by Termux.
 1. Safe your commit message: Type `:w` and execute it by tapping an enter key.